 Ford Motor Company’s operations management (OM) optimizes the organizational processes of the multinational automotive business.
 Under the One Ford plan of former CEO Alan Mulally, the company’s operations management became more effective in addressing the 10 strategic decision areas.
 As one of the biggest firms in the global automotive industry, Ford maintains operations management strategies that deal with a variety of business conditions based on different market contexts.
 As such, in the 10 strategic decisions of operations management, Ford must ensure flexibility along with consistency throughout its global organization.

 Ford applies the 10 strategic decisions of operations management with emphasis on consistency and high productivity.
 The company also maintains a considerable degree of flexibility to address business and automotive market variations in different areas around the world.
 Through high productivity and efficiency, operations management helps address the tough competition illustrated in the Five Forces analysis of Ford.
-Competitive forces involve other automakers, such as Toyota, General Motors, Tesla, and Nissan.
+Competitive forces involve other automakers, such as Toyota, General Motors, Tesla, BMW, and Nissan.

 Ford’s Operations Management, 10 Critical Decision Areas